Stebens Children's Theatre presents 'James and the Giant Peach'

 People are also reading…

 "Fun and entertaining" is Ellie Scholl's summary of the show.
-Scholl is now 18 years old and recently graduated from Newman Catholic School.
-"It's my last show in the theatre, ever, so it means a lot to me."
+Scholl is now 18 and recently graduated from Newman Catholic High School.
+"It's my last show in the theater, ever, so it means a lot to me."

 "I like to sing and dance and be dramatic," Harris says of his decision to join the other young actors.
 "I have a short song and a little dance in this play."

-Harris is just 11 years old and will enter seventh grade in the fall.
-He's had a lot of fun learning his part and working with the other kids.
+Harris is 11 years old and will enter seventh grade in the fall.
+He's had a lot of fun learning his part and working with the other children.

-A play such as this one has plenty of parts for those kids.
-"It's kid focused," says Ballmer.
+The play has plenty of parts.
+"It's kid-focused," says Ballmer.
 "Summer is here and classes have ended for now.
 It's nice to have some fun."

 "We've got a really great 3D peach on stage that makes the introduction to the characters a lot of fun.
 Kara Ruge has been so creative with the costuming, too," Ballmer says.

-Seeing Scholl wrap up her time at Stebens is bittersweet, as Ballmer sees kids grow up, spread their wings and move on nearly every season.
-Scholl's talents have been appreciated, but Balmer knows that each child has their own gifts and he's prepared to nurture them as they blossom.
+Seeing Scholl wrap up her time at Stebens is bittersweet, but Ballmer sees children grow up, spread their wings and move on nearly every season.
+Scholl's talents have been appreciated, but Ballmer knows each child has their own gifts and he's prepared to nurture them as they blossom.

-Stebens Children's Theatre's mission is to offer theatre training to children in three aspects: acting, stagecraft and technical production.
-Through classes, workshops and productions, kids learn the art of theatre through both educational classes and peer learning.
+Stebens' mission is to offer theater training to children in three aspects: acting, stagecraft and technical production.
+Through classes, workshops and productions, kids learn the art of theater through both educational classes and peer learning.